-Electrical engineers work in a wide variety of areas that encompass all practical uses of electricity.
+Mechanical engineers work in diverse areas that encompass nearly all applications of the physical sciences.
 Among the important areas of study and practice in the profession are the following:

-An undergraduate degree in electrical engineering or electrical engineering technology is also excellent preparation for further study in business, law, or medicine.
+An undergraduate degree in mechanical engineering or mechanical engineering technology is also excellent preparation for further study in business, law or medicine.

 A mechanical engineer who wishes to offer his or her services directly to the public, or whose work for an employer directly impacts public safety, must be licensed by his state as a Professional Engineer (PE).
 Licensure requires graduation from an accredited engineering or engineering technology program, a minimum of four years of professional practice, and passing grades on two standardized examinations.
 Learn more about engineering licensure.
 Although obtaining a PE license is a lengthy and challenging process, it provides proof that an engineer is able to practice his or her profession with integrity and technical competence.